Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Numerical Experiments

 \subsection{Identifiable Regime With Measurement Error}

 We now consider the situation when the warped observations under an identifable rank one model have been observed with measurement errors.
 As observed in our theoretical study in Section \ref{specified_asymptotics}, the rate of convergence will be much slower than the case when there is no measurement error.
 For our simulations, we thus keep the same two models as in Section \ref{well-specified} but increase the sample size to $n = 250$.
 The measurement errors under Model $1$ are i.i.d. $\mathrm{Unif}(-0.2,0.2)$ while those under Model $2$ are i.i.d. $\mathrm{Unif}(-0.4,0.4)$.
 The bandwidths for the smoothing steps involved in the registration procedure are chosen using built-in cross-validation bandwidth choice function ``regCVBwSelC'' in the \texttt{locpol} package in the \texttt{R} software.
 Figures \ref{Fig7} and \ref{Fig8} show the plots of the unobserved true rank one curves, the warped curves that are observed with error and the registered curves.
-They also contain the plots of the mean function and the leading eigenfunction of the true, warped and registered data under the two models.
+They also contain the plots of the mean function and the leading eigenfunction of the true, warped and registered data under the two models. \\

 It is observed that even subject to measurement error contamination, the proposed registration procedure is able to adequately register the curves.
 In particular, under Model 2, the means as well as the leading eigenfunction of the true and the registered curves are quite close.
 We also performed the registration procedure with a Nadaraya-Watson estimator (without boundary kernels) for obtaining an estimate of the $\widetilde{X}_{i}$'s (see Step 3**).
 The performance was not that different from the one using a local linear estimator.